konflux-ci/build-definitions/pipelines/README.md

 This directory the OCI bundle with default pipelines installed for build-definitions.

-In `package-bundle.sh` set this to the correct version.
+Update `pipelines/release-build.sh` to set he release tag to a specific version.

 Currently set manually (v0.1, v0.1.1), but when integrated into a CI, will shift to use git commit SHA.